 Skills learned in computer courses may vary depending on specific course and its focus.
 For example, basic computer literacy courses typically focus on skills like keyboarding, internet navigation and Microsoft Office.
 The curricula for some of the more advanced computer training courses can touch on some of the following subjects:

 - Web and video game design

 - Computer programming

 - WordPress CMS

-Applying computer skills to the workplace
+Applying skills in the workplace

 The skills associated with computer literacy are relevant across a variety of different fields.
 O*NET Online's database lists 923 occupations whose daily work activities include interacting with computers.
 Out of those occupations, 272 are ranked as being of 80-percent importance or higher by O*NET.

 For example, secretaries and administrative assistants typically need to have basic computer skills in order to gain employment, according to the U.S. Bureau of Labor Statistics (BLS).
 BLS data also indicates that some jobs in health care require a certain level of computer competency on account of increasing use of digitized health records.